7 Best Homeowners Insurance Companies in Illinois of 2025

 Farmers offer different tiers that are designed for new homeowners, established homeowners, and luxury homeowners.

 A nice benefit to Farmers homeowners policies is they offer replacement cost coverage on personal property.
-Farmers is also a company that rewards customers who are environmentally friendly.
+Farmers is also a company that rewards environmentally friendly customers.
 They offer extra coverage for rebuilding with green materials and discounts for building upgrades.

 Read a full Farmers homeowners insurance review.